 Attestation Indicator

 The SHAKEN Identity header does not convey a customer identity or end-user identity other than calling TN which may or may not uniquely identify the customer or end-user, nor does it convey authentication credentials for the customer entity that originated the call into the VoIP-based SP network.
-Instead, it contains an “attestation indicator” (the “attest” claim) which codes the extent to which the originating SP has itself identified and authenticated its customer and determined the customer’s “association” to the calling party telephone number.
+Instead, it contains an “attestation indicator” (the “attest” claim) which encodes the extent to which the originating SP has itself identified and authenticated its customer and determined the customer’s “association” to the calling party telephone number.
 The initial set of attestation values are “A,” “B,” or “C” defined as follows (as excerpted from ATIS-1000074-E, Clause 5.2.3):

 A. Full Attestation: The signing provider shall satisfy all of the following conditions: